Registration FAQs

 If you plan on taking a leave of absence or are transferring out of the Law School, you should drop all of your classes through your my.pitt.edu account in PeopleSoft.
 Classes can be dropped without penalty through the end of the open enrollment (add/drop) period.
 You can also drop all of your courses by contacting the Student Appeals Office.
 Detailed information can be found here.
 You must also complete a Change of Status form and return it to the Law School Registrar’s Office.

 If the coursework is approved to fulfill any of the Law School graduation requirements, the Registrar’s Office will need an email or something in writing from the Dean’s Office authorizing the approval.
-Only Law courses taken at the University of Pittsburgh can be flagged on your degree progress report, and any transfer credits that will be used to fulfill a specific graduation requirement will not populate the specified requirement of the degree progress report, though the Registrar’s Office will have an internal record of the approval.
+Only Law courses taken at the University of Pittsburgh can be flagged on your degree progress report, and any transfer credits that will be used to fulfill a specific graduation requirement will not populate the specified requirement of the degree progress report.
+However, the Registrar’s Office will have an internal record of the approval.

 General Questions